z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 ##### LENGTH

 * Can be specified as a constant, literal or label.
 * A constant must not exceed 32767.
 * A literal or label must be 2 bytes and must not exceed 32767.

 ##### FLENGTH
 * Can be specified as a constant, literal or label.
 * A constant must not exceed 2G-1.
 * A literal or label must be 4 bytes and must not exceed 2G-1.

-!!!
-Info
-    **LENGTH/FLENGTH**
+> [!NOTE]
+> **LENGTH/FLENGTH Notes:**

-    If either is not a label then:
+> If either is not a label then:

-    * If INTO is specified, then the length received is the implied length of INTO.
-This may raise the LENGERR condition if the data length is larger.
+> * If INTO is specified, then the length received is the implied length of INTO.
+>   This may raise the LENGERR condition if the data length is larger.
-    * If SET is specified, the complete record is returned and LENGERR cannot occur.
+> * If SET is specified, the complete record is returned and LENGERR cannot occur.
+>

-    If either is a label then:
+> If either is a label then:

-    * If INTO or SET is specified, then it specifies the maximum data length that can be received.
-LENGERR can be raised if the data length is larger.
+> * If INTO or SET is specified, then it specifies the maximum data length that can be received.
+>   LENGERR can be raised if the data length is larger.
 The true data length is returned in label.

 ##### REQID

 * Can be specified as a constant, literal or label.
 * A constant must not exceed 32767.
 * A literal or label must be 2 bytes and must not exceed 32767.
 * If omitted, zero is assumed.

 ##### RBA

 RIDFLD has a 4-byte RBA

 ##### XRBA

 RIDFLD has an 8-byte RBA

 ##### RRN

 RIDFLD has a 4-byte relative record number

 ##### KEYLENGTH

 * Can be specified as a constant or label.
 * A constant must not exceed 32767.
 * A label must be 2 bytes and must not exceed 32767.
 * Keylengths greater than 128 are ignored.
 * The parameter is ignored for ESDS and RRDS.
 * If KEYLENGTH is zero by constant or label then parameters are changed internally:
-    ```
-    GENERIC/EQUAL or GENERIC/GTEQ
-    Becomes
-    KEYLENGTH(1) Key=X'00' GENERIC GTEQ
+  `GENERIC/EQUAL` or `GENERIC/GTEQ` becomes `KEYLENGTH(1) Key=X'00' GENERIC GTEQ`
-    ```

-#### Errors

-* BAD PARM
-* BOTH FILE AND DATASET ARE SPECIFIED
-* BOTH INTO AND SET ARE SPECIFIED
-* BOTH LENGTH AND FLENGTH ARE SPECIFIED
-* BOTH RBA AND XRBA ARE SPECIFIED
-* BOTH RRN AND (X)RBA ARE SPECIFIED
-* FILE OR DATASET MUST BE SPECIFIED
-* INTO OR SET MUST BE SPECIFIED
-* INVALID FILE OR DATASET
-* RIDFLD IS MANDATORY
-* THIS TYPE OF INTO REQUIRES LENGTH/FLENGTH

 #### Conditions (RESP/RESP2)